GoGetCorp/GoGetGoTask/README.md

 # Deadline and submission

 Please create a public git repo and link us to it.
-Send an email to kiril@gogetcorp.com
+Send an email to kiril@gogetcorp.com We expect that the program compiles and runs :)

 You have a maximum of 3 days to submit this task.